 Liquefied Natural Gas (LNG) development

-The current gold rush mentality to export LNG is motivated by a price differential.
-In Asia, natural gas is currently selling at four times North American prices.
-Some British Columbians see this as an incredible opportunity for BC, but there is reason to question the stability of natural gas markets.
+The gold rush mentality to export LNG was motivated by a price differential.
+In Asia, natural gas was selling at four times North American prices.
+Some British Columbians saw this as an incredible opportunity for BC, but the market for LNG has now changed resulting in the cancellation of many projects.
+The project that is still most active is Shell's LNG Canada facility proposed for Kitimat.
+They are expecting to make a final investment decision and start construction by the end of 2018.

 While LNG presents economic benefits to some communities, there are important social and environmental factors that also need to be considered.